 Can tourists shop for cannabis in Montpelier?

 Yes.
-Out-of-state visitors who are 21 or older can legally purchase cannabis from licensed retailers in Montpelier.
+Out-of-state visitors who are 21 or older can legally purchase cannabis from licensed retailers in Montpelier — now up to 2 ounces per transaction under Act 176 (effective July 1, 2026).
 You’ll need a valid photo ID.
-However, you cannot take cannabis across state lines.
+You cannot take cannabis across state lines.
+See: Can Tourists Buy Cannabis in Vermont?

 Are there places to eat that use local Vermont ingredients?

 Yes.
-Many downtown Montpelier restaurants focus on farm-to-table dining and source ingredients from nearby farms and producers.
-Menus change seasonally to reflect what’s available locally.
+Many downtown Montpelier restaurants focus on farm-to-table dining and source ingredients from nearby farms.
+Menus change seasonally.

 What are the hours for downtown shops?